ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 It is possible to convert the basic nomemclature of Parcel Manager into another nomenclature and vice versa using specific methods.
 See for instance <i>frenchParcelToMinParcel(...)</i> from the <a href="https://framagit.org/artiscales/parcelmanager/-/blob/master/src/main/java/fr/ign/artiscales/pm/fields/french/FrenchParcelFields.java">fields.french.FrenchParcelFields</a> class, and  <i>setOriginalFrenchParcelAttributes(...)</i>.

 ## Attributes of input parcels
-As shonw on to the diagram below, input parcels must have some specific attributes.
+As shown on to the diagram below, input parcels must have some specific attributes.
 <br />
 Only the parcels with their *markingField* set to 1 can be reshaped.
 The output attributes of the reshaped parcels contain the same initial fields, plus a **SIMULATED** field that is created once the parcels have been reshaped.
 <br />
 *community*, *section*, *number* and *markingField* fields must be completed in order to apply a workflow.
 In case of the **ZoneDivision** workflow, the *markingField* attribute is not mandatory.
 Value of fields *community*, *section* and *number* change once a parcel is reshaped (see section above).
 As a reshaped parcel is not the children of one unique parent parcel, all other fields are set to *null*.
 It is possible to detect if a section has changed with the *Workflow.isNewSection()* abstract method.
 <br />